-Delivery Risk Explanation Proposed Action Fina Financial 1 estimate is \$13.1 billion, which represents a 46 percent Sales tax revenue has been impacted by the recession and changes in consumer spending habits.
+Delivery Risk Explanation Proposed Action Fina Financial 1 which represents a 46 percent decrease in forecasted revenue since M2 adoption.
+If sales tax revenue continues to be lower than projections, this will further challenge delivery. impacted by the recession and changes in consumer spending habits.
 The 2018 lower forecast results in greater reliance on external funding to deliver the entire Freeway Program as listed.
 OCTA will continue to actively pursue available state and federal revenue, and work with the California Department of Transportation (Caltrans) to identify lower cost freeway alternative options for approval.
 2 Inability to scale the Freeway Program to available revenue and still deliver the promise.
 The freeway program includes set project scopes leaving very little flexibility in what is delivered.
 OCTA will work closely with Caltrans to review value engineering strategies on freeway projects.
-3 Delay in receipt of OC Streetcar Full Funding Grant Agreement (FFGA) from the Federal Transit Administration (FTA), could impact the overall delivery schedule.
-While the FTA and the Orange County Congressional delegation continue to show strong support for the project, authorization for the New Starts FFGA remains outstanding. merits of the OC Streetcar and 4 Sustain Metrolink train service, as an attractive alternative to driving in Orange County with the limits of available revenue.
+3 Sustain Metrolink train service, as an attractive alternative to driving in Orange County with the limits of available revenue.
 Operational cost of Metrolink service continues to grow as system ages, track-sharing arrangements with Burlington Northern Santa Fe Railway (BNSF) are revised, and new air quality requirements.
 These changes may impact service long term.
-Staff will continue to work closely with Metrolink and our partners to ensure cost increases are minimized, while seeking external

-Delivery Risk Explanation Proposed Action 5 The Next 10 Market Conditions Forecast and Risk Analysis identified strong potential for an increasing-cost environment during the Next 10 delivery years.
+Staff will continue to work closely with Metrolink and our partners to ensure cost increases are minimized, while seeking external revenue.
+4 The Next 10 Market Conditions Forecast and Risk Analysis identified strong potential for an increasing-cost environment during the Next 10 delivery years.
 A construction cost pressure index model was created to provide insight on forecasting capital costs.
 The index tracks four near-term cost risks: economic trends (building permits and unemployment), material costs, wage pressures, and economic conditions.
 A program level line item for an economic uncertainty allowance has been included in the freeway cash flow intended to safeguard the program and protect against overcommitting.
 OCTA will continue to monitor and track key early warning indicators and will report in March if significant changes warrant further discussion.

-Org anizational 6 Availability of specialized staff, given the scope of the M2 capital program.
+Delivery Risk Explanation Proposed Action Org anizational 5 Availability of specialized staff, given the scope of the M2 capital program.
 External demand for key talent is becoming more of an issue as large infrastructure programs move forward in the region.
-Timely completion of engineering and construction related support of the capital program is key to reduce project delivery risk.
-Expert and timely coordination between OCTA and Caltrans are imperative to manage this risk.
+Timely completion of engineering and construction related support of the capital program is key to reduce project delivery risk. between OCTA and Caltrans are imperative to manage this risk.
 Staff is currently working with Caltrans to ensure resource needs are met.
-Internally OCTA's Human Resources Division continues to implement programs to retain and attract talent.
-7 New operational responsibilities with the OC Streetcar.
+Internally OCTA's Human 6 New operational responsibilities with the OC Streetcar.
 With the implementation of the OC Streetcar service, OCTA will be increasing its overall role in operations.
 OCTA holds a strong track record in operating various transportation systems including both a fixed and demand-based bus network.
 To ensure success of the OC Streetcar, OCTA hired a streetcar operations manager with proven start-up experience to oversee start-up and daily operations.
-Poli 8 New statewide directives create additional hurdles for the Freeway Program in particular.
-New directives with greenhouse gas reductions and managed lane corridors focus, may impact approvals for four of the remaining freeway projects with general purpose lanes that are not yet environmentally cleared.
-OCTA will work closely with Caltrans to ensure that when freeway improvement projects are reviewed the commitment to Orange County voters is understood.
+Poli су 7 New statewide directives create additional hurdles for the Freeway Program in particular.
+New directives with greenhouse gas reductions and managed lane corridors focus, may impact approvals for four of the remaining freeway projects with general purpose lanes that are not yet environmentally cleared. to ensure that when freeway improvement projects are reviewed the commitment to Orange County voters is understood.